streamlit/streamlit/docs/getting_started.md

    streamlit.title("My first report")
    ```

 3. Run your report.
-This will open a new tab in your default browser.
-You won't see much -- just a title -- but in the next few sections we'll populate the report with text, tables, and charts.
+A new tab will open in your default browser, and you should see a title.
+In the next few sections we'll populate the report with additional text, tables, and charts.

    ```bash
    $ python first_report.py